JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ### Create an iOS project in Xcode

 1. In Xcode, click **File** | **New** | **Project**.
-2. Select a template for an iOS app and click **Next**.
+2. In the dialogue, switch to the **iOS** tab:

    ![iOS project template](ios-project-wizard-1.png){width=700}

+3. Select the **App** template, then click **Next**.

-3. As the product name, specify "simpleLoginIOS" and click **Next**.
+4. As the product name, specify "simpleLoginIOS" and click **Next**.

    ![iOS project settings](ios-project-wizard-2.png){width=700}

-4. As the location for your project, select the directory that stores your cross-platform application, for example, `kmp-integration-sample`.
+5. As the location for your project, select the directory that stores your cross-platform application, for example, `kmp-integration-sample`.

 In Android Studio, you'll get the following structure: